 - Former International Trade Commission Chair Paula Stern

-The New Year's Weekend's 631 programs will address a broad spectrum of public policy and personal issues, such as:
+The programs will address a broad spectrum of public policy and personal issues including:

 - Edward Snowden - Traitor or Whistleblower?